peteroupc/html3dutil/tutorials/glmath.md

-All functions dealing with 4x4 matrices assume that the translation elements in x, y, and z are located in the c (zero-based indices 12, 13, and 14).
+All functions dealing with 4x4 matrices assume that the translation elements in x, y, and z are located in the 13th, 14th, and 15th elements of the matrix array (zero-based indices 12, 13, and 14).
 In mathematical publications, matrices are often notated in column-major order, in which each element of the matrix is placed in columns, rather than in rows, as in the following example: